 These practices include the clipping of the wings of the queen bees to prevent the bees from fleeing the hives, killing entire colonies to curb the spread of diseases – instead of treating the bees, and even harvesting honey that has nutritionally inferior sugar syrups.

 Because of these, most vegans have taken a stand against these exploitative practices regarding honey and bee products like bee pollen, propolis, and royal jelly, as non-vegan food.

 Harmful Effects of Honey Farming on the Health of the Bees

-These vegans argue that the main function of honey is the provision of a carbohydrate source to the bees.
+The main function of honey is the provision of a carbohydrate source to the bees.
 It’s also the source of antioxidants, amino acids, and natural antibiotics for the bees.

 At the same time, the bees will store and consume honey over winter because the honey production drops in winter.
 The honey is the bees’ source of energy and sustenance in winter.

-Therefore, by encouraging or buying commercially produced honey, it means that we are taking the honey away from the bees while replacing their natural source of nutrition with sucrose or even the high-fructose corn syrup, HFCS.
+By encouraging or buying commercially produced honey, it means that we are taking the honey away from the bees while replacing their natural source of nutrition with sucrose or even the high-fructose corn syrup, HFCS.

 Although the supplemental carbs are intended to give the bees a source of food in winter or in spring to encourage colony growth or stimulate the natural flow of nectar, the HFCS and sucrose fail to provide the bees with the natural and health benefits associated with natural honey.